 Car Diagnostic Tool Update Requirements and Manufacturer Longevity

-As technology changes, many obd scanner manufacturers change their OBD2 products to keep up with modern offerings.
-Therefore, an older unit or one from a brand who might be quitting the business is never a good bet.
-Unless you purchase a system which does not require firmware or software updates (which is practically unheard of, as bugs always crop up in tech devices), you’ll want to make sure you choose a brand that offers customer service and continued updates.
+As technology changes, many OBD scanner manufacturers change their OBD2 code reader products to keep up with modern offerings.
+Therefore, an older code reader unit or one from a brand who might be quitting the business is never a good bet.
+Unless you purchase a code reader system which does not require firmware or software updates (which is practically unheard of, as bugs always crop up in tech devices), you’ll want to make sure you choose a brand that offers customer service and continued updates.

-On that same note, some manufacturers require membership or subscriptions you need to pay to keep your device current.
+On that same note, some manufacturers require membership or subscriptions you need to pay to keep your code reader device current.
 If you only want to check on one or two personal use vehicles, you may not want to pay a membership fee per year for a device you don’t use often.
 In contrast, the expense may be worth it (and also deductible) if you work in a professional auto shop.

 Questions and Answers